 Where staff are required to transport a group of students for a specific reason, they must ensure that they have the necessary insurance cover, and that a risk assessment has been completed and any actions required have been followed.

-If a vehicle (eg minibus) is hired to transport students, the vehicle must carry the required first aid materials and the driver must ensure her/himself of its roadworthiness.
+If a vehicle (such as a minibus) is hired to transport students, the vehicle must carry the required first aid materials and the driver must ensure themselves of its roadworthiness.

 Supervision of students where change of clothing is required